Backup Data

 • SongBookMidi.sqlite-wal

-Backing up your data with Finder (Mac computer)
+Backing Up Your Data with Finder (Mac Computer)

 Drag these files into another Finder window in the prepared folder where you want to back up the files.

-Backing up your data with iTunes (Windows PC and older Mac computers)
+Backing Up Your Data with iTunes (Windows PC and Older Mac Computers)

-Select the files you want to back up (at least the 4 files listed above).
-Multiple files can be selected by holding the “Command” key on the keyboard while clicking the files with the mouse.
-All files can be selected using the keyboard shortcut “Command+A”.
+Select the files you want to back up (at least the 4 files mentioned above).
+Multiple files can be selected with the mouse while holding the "Command" key on the keyboard.
+All files can be selected with the keyboard shortcut "Command+A".
+(On a Windows PC, the "Command" key is called "Ctrl" or "Strg" instead.)

-Select the files you want to back up (at least the 4 files listed above).
-Multiple files can be selected by holding the “Command” key on the keyboard while clicking the files with the mouse.
-All files can be selected using the keyboard shortcut “Command+A”.
+Select the files you want to back up (at least the 4 files mentioned above).
+Multiple files can be selected with the mouse while holding the "Command" key on the keyboard.
+All files can be selected with the keyboard shortcut "Command+A".
+(On a Windows PC, the "Command" key is called "Ctrl" or "Strg" instead.)

-Backing up your data with the "Files" app
+Backing Up Your Data with the "Files" App

-With the Files app, you can copy files to a USB stick, your preferred cloud app, or even to a server on the local network.
+With the Files app, you can copy files to a USB stick, to your preferred cloud app, or even to a server on the local network.

-Backing up SongBook+ files with the Files app
+Back up SongBook+ data with Files App

 Open the "Files" app.